Marceillo/eco-shave/README.md

 - [Credits](#credits)
   - [Acknowledgements](#acknowledgements)

+# Project

+Everything on this webpage is for educational purposes only, documentation on where pictures and information are coming from is in the credit section.

 # Objective

 I decided to try building a shaving website because I am interested in this way of shaving.